 Pak SC grants 6 months conditional extension to Army chief Gen Bajwa

-Pakistan's Supreme Court on Thursday granted a six-month conditional extension to Army chief Gen Qamar Javed Bajwa, in a dramatic case that shook the high echelon of powers in a country that has been ruled for decades by the powerful military.
-A three-member bench, headed by Chief Justice Asif Saeed Khosa and comprising Justices Mazhar Alam Khan and Mansoor Ali Shah, announced the verdict after being assured by the government that parliament will pass legislation on the extension/reappointment of an army chief within six months.
+Pakistan's Supreme Court on Thursday granted a six-month conditional extension to Army chief Gen Qamar Javed Bajwa, in a landmark case that shook the high echelons of power in a country that has been ruled for decades by the powerful military.
+Chief Justice Asif Saeed Khosa, who headed a three-member bench comprising Justices Mazhar Alam Khan and Mansoor Ali Shah, announced the verdict after being assured by the government that parliament will pass legislation on the extension/reappointment of an army chief within six months.

 "The current appointment of General Qamar Javed Bajwa as COAS shall be subject to the said legislation and shall continue for a period of six months from today, whereafter the new legislation shall determine his tenure and other terms and conditions of service," the bench said in its short order.
 The verdict was announced after the government submitted "a new summary" to extend the service of Gen Bajwa.